 Q) What is the history of Harbor Towers - how did Boston decide to have two modern-style 40-story residential buildings on its relatively low-scale Waterfront?

 The Harbor Towers story is a rich piece of Boston's past.
 Urban planner Ed Logue was hired by the City of Boston to try to turn around decades of decay.
 A leading piece of Logue's plan was to revitalize Boston's historic but underused waterfront, parts of which had been abandoned and neglected.
 An urban renewal master plan for the downtown waterfront and Faneuil Hall area led to redevelopment of historic Quincy Market buildings into a popular and nationally known tourist and meeting spot.
 And the owner of India Wharf chose famed architect I.M.
 Pei to design two iconic residential towers for the water's edge.
-They were taller than planners had in mind, but Harbor Towers and the arrival of the New England Aquarium kicked off a new era of waterfront use in the city, and 65 and 85 East India Row became the successful residential communities they are today.
+Harbor Towers and the arrival of the New England Aquarium kicked off a new era of waterfront use in the city, and 65 and 85 East India Row became the successful residential communities they are today.